 Rachel Abreu is a PhD Researcher in the Department of Communications, Media, and Culture.
 Rachel's doctoral research centres on the role of religious identity in ethnic minority women's conceptualisations of beauty on Instagram.
 She is supervised by Dr Greg Singh, Dr Susan Berridge, and Dr Victoria Esteves.

 Rachel's research is guided by a feminist framework and seeks to highlight the voices of marginalised groups.
 Her key research interests are:

 The persisting effects of colonialism on identity formation and self-perception

 The role of social media in articulations of beauty and gender

 Rachel holds an MA(Hons) in English Literature from The University of St Andrews.
 She also completed her MSc in Media Management at the University of Stirling.
 Her Master's Dissertation, 'The Relationship Between Instagram and the Perceptions of Beauty of Young Women from Ethnic Minorities', received the Dee Amy Chinn Prize (2019-20) for its contribution to gender research in the Faculty of Arts and Humanities.

 Rachel has previously worked as a journalist in both the Philippines and the UK.
 Her experience includes both lifestyle and news journalism for print, TV, and radio outlets.

-Dee Amy Chinn Prize
+Dee Amy Chinn Prize University of Stirling

 Winner of the Dee Amy Chinn Prize, which recognises work in feminism and gender studies, for the dissertation 'The Relationship Between Instagram and the Perceptions of Beauty of Young Women from Ethnic Minorities’.